 MAKING STRIDES

-The β€œScottish champions” (such as the cup holders were deemed to be in those days) took the lead after just 7 minutes, but Thistle hung on in there and demonstrated to all in the 4,000 strong throng that they were no strangers to the art and science of the beautiful passing game.
+One of the main reasons for the very survival of Partick Thistle to this day was the relentless pushing by the various committee men of the 19th century who continually strived to advance the club's standing at every opportunity; improving facilities, improving the players and continually seeking to challenge those clubs perceived to be at the top of the Scottish game.
+Season 1883-84 typifies these efforts; Thistle were at their new Muir Park home and Dumbarton FC, the Scottish Cup holders, took the Partick Thistle challenge for the very first time.
+Much to the dismay of the huge crowd which had gathered in January, the game had to be postponed owing to some sort of mishap with a telegram , but the fixture was re-arranged for 22nd March.The βScottish championsβ (such as the cup holders were deemed to be in those days) took the lead after just 7 minutes, but Thistle hung on in there and demonstrated to all in the 4,000 strong throng that they were no strangers to the art and science of the beautiful passing game.
 Thomas Paterson levelled the scores before the break.
-Dumbarton pressed hard to maintain their reputation but Andrew Duff kept them at bay with a string of saves, his play being reported as β€œsimply perfect” and β€œoutstanding”.
+Dumbarton pressed hard to maintain their reputation but Andrew Duff kept them at bay with a string of saves, his play being reported as βsimply perfectβ and βoutstandingβ.
 The Thistle did justice to Andrew's work when legend-to-be Bob Robertson (in his first season at the club) scored the winning goal.
-It was a β€œsurprising result” and one of the most significant in the club's early history.
+It was a βsurprising resultβ and one of the most significant in the club's early history.
 The players had proved a point to themselves, the committee had been rewarded for all their efforts, and the large crowd realised they had a team worth supporting, a club to be proud of.

 However, to give you an idea of the sort of challenges faced by our committee in those days we need only consider that crucial springtime 1884 period.
 Despite the euphoria and the heroics in the aforementioned match, Andrew was literally forced away from Thistle just a few days later due to work commitments.
-He was contracted to Leith docks and, such was his growing reputation as a β€œcapital goalkeeper”, he was fixed up immediately by Heart of Midlothian.
+He was contracted to Leith docks and, such was his growing reputation as a βcapital goalkeeperβ, he was fixed up immediately by Heart of Midlothian.
 Tragedy for Thistle.
 The Muir Park faithful would read with dismay how well their hero was doing through in Edinburgh.
 There was a 4-2 win at Hibs followed by a 3-0 win at St Bernard's.
 To add insult to injury, Andrew turned out at Powderhall for Edinburgh against Glasgow, keeping a clean-sheet in a 2-0 win.
 This was followed by another fine Hearts win, Queen's Park being turned over by 2 goals to 1.
 The next match on the card?
 Partick Thistle versus Heart of Midlothian, Saturday, 26th April, 1884.
 It had been expected that Andrew would play against Thistle but, lo and behold, he was back in Thistle colours for the first time in 4 weeks, his work contracts for ships and football teams seemingly temporary and flexible in either direction.
 Joy of joys, a 3-2 win for Thistle in Partick ensued; the Jags were on top of their game at this point and, with Andrew back in goals, all was well with the world.

 Andrew brought honour to himself and to Thistle when he represented Glasgow in two matches towards the end of 1884; firstly, in October, there was a 3-3 draw versus Dumbartonshire featuring no less than 5 Jagsmen (Andrew Duff, John Hendry, Jack Beattie, Bob Marshall & Bob Robertson).
 This was followed by a 6-2 win over London at Hampden Park in December.
 There was some strange uncertainty about his allegiance when he chose to travel with St Bernard's on a New Years tour of England just a week or so later.
 Jags, meanwhile, were bound for a slightly less glamorous sightseeing tour of Dundee.
 Andrew was back in goal for Thistle on 10th January, but again turned out for St Bernard's the following week, losing 4-0 at home to Hibs.

 Again, however, this dalliance with an Edinburgh team seems to have been brief and spontaneous, and normal service was resumed within the same month.
-Press reports for the 5-0 friendly win over Kilmarnock Athletic (31st January 1885) talk of β€œAndrew Duff, the famous goalkeeper, playing at centre forward”.
-The Herald reports that β€œshortly after kick off, Duff, who was playing at centre forward, sent the leather between the posts and secured a goal for his side”.
+Press reports for the 5-0 friendly win over Kilmarnock Athletic (31st January 1885) talk of βAndrew Duff, the famous goalkeeper, playing at centre forwardβ.
+The Herald reports that βshortly after kick off, Duff, who was playing at centre forward, sent the leather between the posts and secured a goal for his sideβ.
 This game is especially notable for the fact that our new recruit from Partick Elm, one Willie Paul, scores his first ever goals for Thistle.
 Note the plural.
 The tone was set.
 He would be Thistle's first goal centurion (one of only two double centurions) and the new boy had laid down his marker.
-Reading between the stats lines, it would seem that Willie’s arrival signalled the end of Andrew Duff’s centre-forward antics, as he was never seen there again!
+Reading between the stats lines, it would seem that Willieβs arrival signalled the end of Andrew Duffβs centre-forward antics, as he was never seen there again!
 Andrew played in 12 of the next 14 matches which included some fine wins over some of Scotland's best sides.
 Renton (Scottish cup holders) and Hearts were defeated in successive Saturdays in March, and Rangers were hammered by 5 goals to two in April.
 4-1 wins over Partick, home and away, served to emphasize Thistle's complete mastery of their home burgh.

 LAST SEASON HIGHS - BUT WHIT'S THE GOALIE DAEIN?

-● Depiction of the FA Cup final, 1883.
-(GI)
+β Depiction of the FA Cup final, 1883.
+(GI) |

 A great highlight in Andrew's Thistle days was the action-packed run to the last 16 of the FA Cup in 1886-87, and he played in every game.
-Thistle took a great scalp in the first round when they defeated Blackburn Olympic - the first Northeners ever to win the FA Cup in 1883 - by three goals to one at their Hole-i'-th-Wall ground. β€œOf the winners, Duff was very safe between the posts, and Hendry and McLean were both reliable and sturdy backs, particularly the former, whose tremendous lifts were a treat.
+Thistle took a great scalp in the first round when they defeated Blackburn Olympic - the first Northeners ever to win the FA Cup in 1883 - by three goals to one at their Hole-i'-th-Wall ground. βOf the winners, Duff was very safe between the posts, and Hendry and McLean were both reliable and sturdy backs, particularly the former, whose tremendous lifts were a treat.
 So adieu to the Cup, Messrs.
-Olympic.”
-(CFF).
+Olympic.β (CFF).
 This result was a real confidence booster and Fleetwood Rangers were eliminated at Inchview by 7 to nil in the next round.
 A trip to Belfast was next, where an incident in Thistle folklore, centred on Andrew, occurred.
 To be fair, play was confined to the Cliftonville half, and he must have been bored out of his skull.
 Late in the game, with Thistle leading 10 nil, the bold Andrew ventured forward looking to get in on a little goalscoring action for himself.
 Not only did he fail to complete his mission, he spoiled the clean-sheet in the process.
-As the Glasgow Herald put it: β€œCliftonville never got a chance of scoring till close upon the calling of time, when Duff, the visitor's custodian, being tired of doing nothing, left his charge.
-Baxter, for the home team, seized the chance and shot the ball through”.
+As the Glasgow Herald put it: βCliftonville never got a chance of scoring till close upon the calling of time, when Duff, the visitor's custodian, being tired of doing nothing, left his charge.
+Baxter, for the home team, seized the chance and shot the ball throughβ.
 Well, a little bit of eccentricity, it's the Thistle way, is it not?
 The entire burgh of Partick was deflated when the exciting run finally faltered at the last 16 stage in London, the Jags losing by 1 goal to nil in a hard fought contest versus Old Westminsters.

-● FA Cup final action 1887, Villa v WBA @ Kennington Oval.
+β FA Cup final action 1887, Villa v WBA @ Kennington Oval.
 Thistle played there in the round of 16.
-(WIK)
+(WIK) |

 That 1886-87 season was actually Andrew's last season proper at Thistle, and he did it some style, appearing on (at least) 35 occasions, his highest tally yet.
 There had been two draws against Rangers during the campagin (0-0 at Kinning Park in December and 1-1 at Inchview in April) so a final tie was agreed upon, played at Hampden Park to add to the sense of occasion.
 A fine crowd of 3,000 bore witness to Marshall and Johnston scoring in quick succession and it was 2-0 Thistle at half-time.
-Rangers pulled one back in the 2nd half, but 2 from Suter and another from Marshall gave Thistle the emphatic 5-1 win β€œto the surprise of all”.
+Rangers pulled one back in the 2nd half, but 2 from Suter and another from Marshall gave Thistle the emphatic 5-1 win βto the surprise of allβ.

 A SOUTHERLY ADVENTURE

-● Almost certainly Andrew had a hand in the Sorfareren, completed at Woolston in August, 1888.
-(WIK)
+β Almost certainly Andrew had a hand in the Sorfareren, completed at Woolston in August, 1888.
+(WIK) |

 It was one thing losing Andrew to Hearts and St Bernard's for a few games when his work called him to Leith, but his transfer to the Woolston shipyard in the summer of 1887 had a much more permanent impact.
 It was a year-long contract - and it's more than 400 miles from Glasgow to Southampton!
 Inevitably, Andrew turned out for Woolston Works that season, a team made up primarily of workers from the yard.
 A huge employer, they had a great team and were known for a robust style of play which brough them success.
 At that time, they vied with St Mary's YMA as the top side in Southampton.